Ftohtarek/portfolifo/README.md

 # portfolifo
-this project is traning in php native have dashboard with complete crud operator not bulid in concept of mcv.
+this project is traning in php native .the project is  dashboard with complete crud operator not bulid in concept of mcv.

 - design is copy just handle it to service in the project needs